“Your sample was destroyed,” she says, like this means nothing and I’m not out five hundred dollars.

 Last night didn’t happen.
 Did not happen.

-I will keep saying that until it’s true.
 You can read more about Lucy December (1930s lady) and her demon-stomping adventures over here.